daid/EmptyEpsilon/README.md

+This [EmptyEpsilon](https://github.com/daid/EmptyEpsilon) fork is used in the [Odysseus LARP](https://www.odysseuslarp.com/).
+It contains a few changes to the original EmptyEpsilon, most notably:

+* Added custom ships, scenarios, factions and related models/assets
+* Added DMX configuration to match our DMX setup
+* Minor changes to radar and scanner ranges
+* Minor text changes to make some weapon descriptions match the Odysseus setting
+* Some features removed from engineering view, as we mostly use another system for that
+* Most EmptyEpsilon scenarios have been removed

+---

 ![EmptyEpsilon logo](https://raw.githubusercontent.com/daid/EmptyEpsilon/master/resources/logo_full.png)

 Started as a cross-platform, open-source "clone" of [Artemis Spaceship Bridge Simulator](https://www.artemisspaceshipbridge.com/), **EmptyEpsilon** has already deviated from Artemis with new features and gameplay, including a Game Master mode and multiple AI factions.
 We strive to get EmptyEpsilon working on several platforms, and Windows, Linux, and Android are fully supported.